Quick Page Links

-Help, irregular periods and breastfeeding!
+Help, irregular periods, and breastfeeding!

 “Hello, my baby is almost 15 months old, and we are still breastfeeding.

-My period has been coming pretty regularly since my daughter turned about 5/6 months old, but they were always late.
+My period has been coming regularly since my daughter turned about 5/6 months old, but they were always late.

-My husband and I do use protection when we "get" to have sex.
+My husband and I use protection when we "get" to have sex.
 Is it normal to be this late during breastfeeding?

 My daughter still breastfeeds on demand, but she, of course, eats solid foods too.
-She also nurses throughout the night since she sleeps with me, she nurses most of the night."
+She also nurses throughout the night since she sleeps with me.
+She nurses most of the night."

-Re: Help, irregular periods and breastfeeding!
+Re: Help, irregular periods, and breastfeeding!

 Yes, it is normal during breastfeeding to have irregular periods.